brimdata/super/book/src/super-sql/sql/select.md

-In a grouped projection, the `HAVING` clause, `ORDER BY` clause, and the projection may refer only to inputs that are aggregate functions (where the function arguments are bound to the input scope and colum aliases) or to expressions or combination of expressions that appear in the `GROUP BY` clause.
+In a grouped projection, the `HAVING` clause, `ORDER BY` clause, and the projection may refer only to inputs that are aggregate functions (where the function arguments are bound to the input scope and column aliases) or to expressions or combination of expressions that appear in the `GROUP BY` clause.